FreverZ/RentalManager_V1/README.md

 ./a
 ```

-After executing these commands the application should be working on your cmd.
+After executing these commands the application should be working on your cmd/terminal.

 Copyright (c) 2023